+Looking to recycle automotive fluids?
 Some car fluids like transmission fluid, power steering fluid, gear oil, motor oil and antifreeze can be processed and recycled into new fluids.
-Fuel and other flammable liquids are considered hazardous and, therefore, must be stored and disposed of properly, but many of them can be recycled or reused as alternative fuels.
+Keeping your used auto fluids out of the landfill, or avoiding pouring them down a drain, preserves local water and soil health.
+However, fuel and other flammable liquids are considered hazardous and, therefore, must be stored and disposed of properly, but many of them can be recycled.
+To find a location to recycle automotive fluids like transmission fluid, antifreeze, and motor oil, add your ZIP Code to this Earth911 recycling search.

 Find Recycling Guides for Other Materials